aosabook/500lines/dagoba/chapter.md

 }
 ```

 This allows us to query the edge using a filter object: ```g.v('Odin').out({position: 2, _label: daughter}).run()``` finds Odin's second daughter, if position is genderized.
+[TODO test these queries]

 ## The interpreter itself

-We've arrived at the top of the narrative mountain, ready to receive our prize: the fabled interpreter.
+We've arrived at the top of the narrative mountain, ready to receive our prize: the much ballyhooed interpreter.
 It's actually a relatively simple beast, but it does require a bit of concentration to fully understand.

 We compared programs to pipelines earlier, and that's a good mental model for writing queries.
 But the actual program evaluation is more akin to a Turing machine than a pipeline.
 There's a read/write head that sits over a particular step.
 It "reads" the step, changes its "state", and then moves either right or left.